eliasdoehne/stellaris-dashboard/README.md

 # Features

-There are two components: A **timeline dashboard** which shows many graphs (30+) of game statistics and a historical map of the galaxy, and a text-based **event ledger** listing the events that define your game's history.
+There are two components: A graph-based **timeline dashboard** which shows up to 60 graphs of game statistics and a historical map of the galaxy, and a text-based **event ledger** listing the events that define your game's history.

 Subscribing to [the mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1466534202) on the Steam workshop makes the dashboard directly available in-game through the integrated browser, which can be accessed by the help icon in the bottom right of the Stellaris UI, or with the keyboard shortcut `ALT-B`.